-Trigger points cause pain at their physical location as well as referred pain to other areas in a specific pattern.
+Trigger points cause pain at their physical location and also referred pain to other areas in a specific pattern.
 Trigger point injections consist of an injection of a local anesthetic, with or without steroid medication, into a painful portion of the muscle containing the trigger point.